 Take a look at the influencer’s engagement rates and demographics –

-If you are a company looking to target teenage girls who like travelling, however, the majority of the influencer’s followers and engagement is from older males – who may not be the best decision.
+If you are a company looking to target young women who like travelling, it may not be the best decision to partner with an influencer whose following and engagement is predominantly from older men.
 After all, size doesn’t always matter… but engagement does!
 The main ways to measure engagement success is by the number of likes, shares and comments.
 Other ways for you to measure the success would be to review other sponsored posts and see how many people used the promo codes/converted.
 Even though this would be for a different product, it can give you a good indication of performance.